hl7-eu/xShare/input/pagecontent/get-started-share.md

 #### Prove Your Conformance

-A system conformant to the xShare Yellow Button One-time Share feature must:
+A system conformant to the xShare Yellow Button One-time Share feature - as provider - must:

 1. Demonstrate that only authenticated Natural Persons can access the xShare Yellow Button One-time Share feature.
 1. Claim that user autentication is realized in conformance with the European Regulations